SEEKCommons/seekcommons-org-website/network-members.md

 **Jeff Ward** is the founder and Chief Executive Officer of Animikii, an Indigenous technology company committed to values that foster mutual understanding and equity.
 The company is responsible for developing Niiwin, an Indigenous Sovereignty platform that facilitates the creation of learning communities and complex, data-driven storytelling applications.
 Niiwin also serves as the foundation for many custom and culturally safer software solutions, developed in collaboration with partners and users.
 Jeff founded Animikii in 2003 and has orchestrated and managed its growth ever since.
 Everything Jeff does in business is geared towards uplifting his family, communities, and Indigenous Peoples.
 He is Ojibwe and Métis, originally from Manitoba, and now lives and works in Victoria, BC, on Lekwungen territory.
 Jeff is a web designer, software developer, author, and speaker.
 He also serves as a board member for Aboriginal Peoples Television Network (APTN).

+### Mai Ishikawa Sutton

+**Mai Ishikawa Sutton** is co-founder and editor of COMPOST, an online magazine about the digital commons, and project manager of Distributed.Press.
+Mai is also a contributor to Hypha Worker Co-operative and Digital Commons Fellow with Commons Network.
+Mai is interested in how digital commoning is made possible through cooperative ownership, decentralized technologies, and governance structures that allow strong patterns of communication and constructive feedback loops.

+### Shah Selbe

+**Shah Selbe** is a member of the Open Source Hardware Association.
+He is an engineer and conservation technologist working on open source hardware instrumentation for environmental studies.
+His science platform is called FieldKit (fieldkit.org) and is aimed at helping researchers, students, and explorers share live environmental and field data on an interactive site.
+He is building an extensive library of open source sensor systems that can be used in science and conservation research.

+### Diego Ellis Soto

+**Diego Ellis Soto** is research fellow at the University of California, Berkeley, Environmental Science, Policy, and Management, working on socio-environmental problems from an ecological perspective.
+His research sits at the intersection of spatial ecology, global change biology, conservation, and environmental data science.
+He develops ecological forecasting and conservation prioritization methods, integrating biodiversity data with socio-economic variables.